wusonw/xlsx-replacer/README.md

 ## Description

 > This is a project for making `.xlsx` file as a template.
-With a template xlsx file containing `${slot}` inside and this wonderful `xlsx-repacer` tool , You can get a target xlsx file !
+With a template xlsx file containing `${slot}` inside and this wonderful `xlsx-replacer` tool , You can get a target xlsx file !

 ## Installation